NewsletterAiDev/ms-newsletter/README.md

 # Newsletter AI Microservice

+## **Application Overview**

+This application is the backend for an application that generates newsletter automatically based on the users data and business.

 ## **Architecture Overview**

 Our system is based on three important concepts: **Clean Architecture**, **Domain-Driven Design** (DDD), and **Object-Oriented Programming** (OOP).
 These concepts help us create an organized, flexible, and easy-to-maintain system.